ddnz/wekaRunningResults/README.md

-# weka results will be appear in this repository.
+# You can find the weka results in this repository.